Lulworth Cove

 Lulworth Cove is a cove near the village of West Lulworth, on the Jurassic Coast in Dorset, southern England.
+It is privately owned by the Weld family along with Durdle Door and the Lulworth Estate.
 The cove is one of the world's finest examples of such a landform, and is a World Heritage Site and tourist location with approximately 500,000 visitors every year, of whom about 30 per cent visit in July and August.
 It is close to the rock arch of Durdle Door and other Jurassic Coast sites.

 Geology

 The cove has formed as a result of bands of rock of alternating geological resistance running parallel to the coastline (a concordant coastline).
 On the seaward side the clays and sands have been eroded.

 A narrow (less than 30 m) band of Portland limestone rocks forms the shoreline.
 Behind this is a narrow (less than 50 m) band of slightly less-resistant Purbeck limestone.
 Behind this are 300 to 500 m of much less-resistant clays and greensands; Weald Clays, Gault and Upper Greensand.

 Forming the back of the cove is a 250 m band of chalk, which is considerably more resistant than the clays and sands, but less resistant than the limestones.
 The entrance to the cove is a narrow gap in the limestone bands, formed by wave action and weathering.
 The wide part of the cove is where the weak clays and greensands have been eroded.

 Stair Hole, less than 0.5 mi to the west, is an infant cove which suggests what Lulworth Cove would have looked like a few hundred thousand years ago.
 The sea has made a gap in the Portland and Purbeck limestone here to the Wealden clays and begun eroding them.